 Get started with the IIoT & Industry 4.0

 Industry 4.0 is a phrase on everyone’s lips, but Danish companies are hesitating with the implementation.
 Through various case examples, we show how you can overcome the barriers and get started.

 For various reasons, Danish companies are more cautious than our international competitors about acting and embarking on new adventures on this front.
 Back in 2015, the Confederation of Danish Industry (DI) published its “Every.Thing.Connected” report together with Ericsson and Deloitte.
 The report finds that 60% of the 35 Danish companies surveyed had implemented one or more IoT initiatives, while an impressive 79% of foreign competitors were already well on their way.

 Just as millennials today are driving change in the consumer products market, future customers in the industrial sector will also expect new options for access to equipment and tools.
 IIoT and Industry 4.0 will mean a switch from focusing on the cost of acquiring physical assets (CAPEX) to operating costs (OPEX).
 Instead of investing in expensive equipment and hoping that production can recoup the large investment, we will see growing demand for other models with a focus on operating costs and where we pay for our production equipment gradually as it generates value for us.

-Servitization with the aid of IIoTIn the last half of 2017 FORCE Technology, in collaboration with the innovation network ServicePlatform, the Alexandra Institute, Copenhagen Business School, and Odense Robotics among other partners, carried out a project concerned with servitization with the aid of IIOT and Industry 4.0 for six Danish SMEs.
+Servitization with the aid of IIoTBack in 2017, FORCE Technology, in collaboration with the innovation network ServicePlatform, the Alexandra Institute, Copenhagen Business School, and Odense Robotics among other partners, carried out a project concerned with servitization with the aid of IIOT and Industry 4.0 for six Danish SMEs.
 All of these companies had plans to develop their products with IIoT, but all of them were at different stages of their implementation.
 Overall, three main challenges were common:

 - How do you acquire the skills to develop and run a stable and long-term IoT solution when you have previously focused on physical product development?